 As above Ireland continues to operate an inspection system whereby approximately 90-95% of consignments of livestock are checked prior to being transported on a long journey (exported).
 This check includes a check of the animals, means of transport and accompanying documentation.
-As can be seen from the data, the number of inspections recorded at the place of departure (i.e. assembly centres/holdings) for 2014 was in excess of the 2013 figures.
-This is a result of a continuing effort during 2014 to ensure that all of these pre-export checks are fully documented and recorded on DAFM's inspection recording system.
-This ensures that a full picture of the results of these checks is available for analysis and follow up action where necessary.
-DAFM will continue to implement this very high inspection rate in relation to all long journeys during 2015, resources allowing.
+The results of these checks are available for analysis and follow up action where necessary.
+DAFM will continue to implement this very high inspection rate in relation to all long journeys during 2016, resources allowing.